 Employee engagement is important in all industries, but the hospitality industry in particular.
 The hospitality industry is customer-service driven, which means your employees are your sole brand ambassadors.
-One slip up could be the difference between a happy customer and an irate one. .
-Seasoned, trained employees are more experienced in easily providing customers the best experience possible, and the way to keep these employees around and satisfied with their workplace is to keep them engaged.
+One slip-up could be the difference between a happy customer and an irate one.
+Seasoned, trained employees are more experienced in easily providing customers with the best experience possible, and the way to keep these employees around and satisfied with their workplace is to keep them engaged.

 Hiring, training, and retaining great talent is critical for service companies.
 It takes time for a new staff member to reach such a high level of knowledge and performance.
 For example, a good wait staff will encourage guests to explore more menu items (the classic upsell), to further drive revenue, and a great desk person will be more helpful and encourage guests to return, further driving conversions and encouraging repeat business.